 However, the essential tools needed are pretty much the same from one trading interface to another.
 StreetSmart Edge's ease of use may surprise you.
 What you display on your screen is also significantly based on your preferences.

 A good platform should allow you to customize it as you see fit.
 Charles Schwab StreetSmart Edge station is no exception.
-To me, the interface looked clear and clean, (seriously, their charts look so "crisp" on all time frames).
+To me, the interface looked clear and clean, (seriously, their charts look so "crisp" on all time frames). (learn how to invest in stocks).

 If you're familiar with ThinkorSwim (TOS) from TD Ameritrade or the Trader Workstation (TWS) from Interactive Brokers, you may find the Charles Schwab StreetSmart Edge desktop software simpler.
 It has fewer features than TWS and misses the advanced technical indicators of TOS.